Skip to content

 1

 I archived an Amazon Simple Storage Service (Amazon S3) object to the Amazon S3 Glacier Flexible Retrieval or Amazon S3 Glacier Deep Archive storage class.
-I want to restore the object with the AWS Command Line Interface (AWS CLI).
+I want to use the AWS Command Line Interface (AWS CLI) to restore the object.

 Resolution